-Acting pursuant to statutory requirements, a virtual statewide Public hearing was held on April 5, 2021 for receiving public comments on a draft of the 2021 State of Mississippi Annual Allocation Plan, of which the National Housing Trust Fund Allocation Plan was a component.
+Acting pursuant to statutory requirements, a virtual statewide Public hearing was held on March 3 and in Person on March 10, 2022 in Batesville, MS at North Delta Planning & Development District and on March 29, 2022 in Biloxi, MS at Beau Rivage for receiving public comments on a draft of the 2022 State of Mississippi Annual Allocation Plan, of which the National Housing Trust Fund Allocation Plan was a component.
 In addition to verbal comments received at the hearings, MHC requested written comments from interested members of the public concerning the draft of the AAP.
 Comments received were taken into consideration and fully evaluated prior to completion of the 2021 Plan.